The Eye of the Master and the Labor Hidden Inside AI

 The Book

 The Eye of the Master was published by Verso on October 10, 2023.
-Publisher listings give the book as a 272-page paperback with the subtitle A Social History of Artificial Intelligence.
-Pasquinelli is a philosopher of science whose work joins political economy, media theory, and the history of automation; his author biography at Ca' Foscari University and his own site describe current research on AI models and the techniques of automation.
-His page also notes that the book won the 2024 Deutscher Memorial Prize.
+Publisher and retail listings give the book as a 272-page paperback with the subtitle A Social History of Artificial Intelligence, ISBN 9781788730068, and ISBN-10 1788730062.
+Pasquinelli is a philosopher of science whose work joins political economy, media theory, and the history of automation; his Ca' Foscari profile identifies him as Associate Professor in Philosophy of Science and principal investigator of the ERC AIMODELS project.
+His own site and the Deutscher Memorial Prize record note that the book won the 2024 prize.

 The book's argument is direct and useful: AI should not be understood only as an attempt to reproduce biological intelligence.
 It should also be understood as a history of encoding social practice.
 Algorithms emerge from patterned human activity.
 Industrial machines embody divisions of labor.
 Cybernetic and connectionist systems formalize feedback, perception, and distributed control.
 Machine learning captures collective traces, labels, images, habits, and classifications.
 What looks like machine intelligence often contains prior human organization compressed into technical form.